Introduction

 Tools Needed

-Screwdriver: Choose one that fits the anchor’s screw head snugly to avoid slipping.
+Screwdriver: Pick one that fits snugly in the anchor’s screw head to reduce the risk of slipping.

 Step-by-Step Instructions